Madonna impersonator: Impact

+Tributes by Madonna

+Madonna has paid tributes to other historial and modern woman.
+In 2012, she told the audience during a concert of the MDNA Tour, "imitation is the highest form of flattery".

-Madonna herself, has used the image of others historical figures and modern celebrities, with a scholar describing her as a "replicant" in the sense she is an "image of images, mirror of mirrors", who "re-multiplies and re-changes and dissolves itself".
-Most notably, she personified Marilyn Monroe with assistant professor S. Paige Baty, and historian Robert D. Richardson concluding that she reproduces herself as Marilyn in outfits, hairstyles, and mannerisms.
-However, Madonna has been identified by some observers as the "Queen-of-Seeming-as-Being herself".
-In this regard, Italian professor Massimiliano Stramaglia from University of Macerata, noticed other scholars commentary about it, as some had reported that she "never stops looking like other stars, including Monroe".
-While she largely benefit of Monroe's image, others noted a Madonna's impact for her image in her generation, with scholars Robert Sternberg and Aleksandra Kostić saying, "Madonna's TV-pictured soft-tousled blond hair popularized the sexy, Marilyn Monroe look of the 1950s".
+In the 1990s, a scholar described her as a "replicant" in the sense she is an "image of images, mirror of mirrors", who "re-multiplies and re-changes and dissolves itself".
+Most notably, she personified Marilyn Monroe with assistant professor S. Paige Baty, and historian Robert D. Richardson concluding in 1995, that she reproduces herself as Marilyn in outfits, hairstyles, and mannerisms.
+However, Madonna was also identified by some as the "Queen-of-Seeming-as-Being herself".
+In this regard, Italian professor Massimiliano Stramaglia from University of Macerata explained in 2022, that some had reported she "never stops looking like other stars, including Monroe".

+Though she largely benefits from Monroe's image, others noted Madonna's impact on Monroe's image in her generation.
+Scholars Robert Sternberg and Aleksandra Kostić said "Madonna's TV-pictured soft-tousled blond hair popularized the sexy, Marilyn Monroe look of the 1950s".
 "The woman who will not die", recalled Gloria Steinem, echoing Madonna's representations of Monroe, and saying she further puts her as "an ever-present fixture in everyday American culture".
-On the other hand, during the Atlanta gig of her The MDNA Tour, Madonna told her audience: "Imitation is the highest form of flattery".
+Steinem also claimed she subtracted Monroe's image of "vulnerability".
+Similarly, in Shiny and New (2021), English journalist Dylan Jones mentioned the theme of "vulnerability" and said that she was "referenced whenever Madonna was mentioned by the press".
+Similar perceptions were mentioned by music critics Anthony DeCurtis in Present Tense: Rock & Roll and Culture (1992) and, Simon Frith in Sound and Vision: The Music Video Reader (1993).
+Some other entertainers, have channeled or have been compared to both Madonna-Marilyn Monroe styles, including Camila Cabello at the 2018 iHeartRadio Music Awards, Paris Jackson during her modelling debut in 2017, or Paris Hilton.